kamali-lab/kamali-lab.github.io/content/blog/faster-local-llm-assistant.md

 It would sure be nice to have something much smarter and faster... like this!

 {{< video src="/videos/ha-assist-rag-example.mp4" width="50%" height="50%" type="mp4" >}}

-Prefix caching helps, but it feels like cheating.
-Sure, it'll look amazing in a demo, but as soon as I start using my LLM for other things (which I do, quite often), that cache is going to get evicted and that first prompt is still going to be slow.

 Let's think about a smarter solution.
 To do so, let's learn more about how a language model works in the first place!
 NVIDIA has some [amazing documentation](https://developer.nvidia.com/blog/mastering-llm-techniques-inference-optimization/) about LLM inference that was incredibly helpful.